Introduction

 glove = vectorian.embeddings.PretrainedGloVe('6B', ndims=50)

-To turn an English text string into a Document
+To turn an English text string into a Document, we first need an English

 text parser.
-From this, we can create a StringImporter
+From this, we can create a StringImporter:

 import spacy